aukeroorda/rascal-lsp-skeletons/README.md

 syntax State = @Foldable state: "state" Id name Trans* out;
 syntax Trans = trans: Id event ":" Id to;
 ```
+You should now be able to open a Rascal console in either of two ways:
+1. Click `Import in new Rascal terminal`
+2. Open a Rascal Terminal yourself (cmd/ctrl + shift + P > Create Rascal Terminal), and import using `import Syntax;`.

 ## Working with Java bindings
 In Rascal, you can bind functions to Java, and therefore use Java libraries.
 However, this requires a conversion between Java and Rascal values.